rosinality/arxiv-sanity/README.md

 ![Index page](screenshot.png)

-This project manages dependencies with Poetry (https://github.com/sdispater/poetry), so you can run web server using Poetry:
+This project manages dependencies with Poetry (https://github.com/sdispater/poetry), so you can install with Poetry.

 > poetry shell
+> poetry install

+You will need arXiv databases.
+You can download it at https://github.com/rosinality/arxiv-sanity/releases/tag/v1.0

+Now you can run web server with server.py:

 > python server.py

 Web server will serves at localhost:8000.